Making evaluation accessible: KMb at Child & Community Resources

 How did you put your KMb initiative into action?

 We invested about one or two weeks of our time to plan and mobilize this knowledge.
 We used a few different strategies to implement our KMb plan.
-We started with a comprehensive final report, which was a grant requirement for the Centre, and is available on the Centre’s website).
+We started with a comprehensive final report, which was a grant requirement for the Centre.
 We also wrote a one-pager for our external stakeholders, available on our website, which includes a link to the larger, comprehensive report.
 We also created a one-pager for our board of directors.
 We wanted these stakeholders to know what we learned, how we’re improving and what our action plan was moving forward.

 In the field, we presented at the 2014 Canadian Evaluation Society conference.
 It included how to share evaluation results and strategies for working within budget limitations.